History of women in Germany

-The history of German women covers gender roles, personalities and movements from medieval times to the present in German-speaking lands.
+The history of German women covers gender roles, personalities and movements from the Middle Ages to the present in German-speaking lands.

 Medieval

 The Ottonian queens and empresses (including Matilda of Ringelheim, Adelaide of Italy, Theophanu, Cunigunde of Luxembourg) were among the most powerful women of the entire Middle Age.
 The Salian empresses, although not as visible (due to certain circumstances), were also powerful.
 The most notable and talented was perhaps Gisela of Swabia.
 Abbesses, especially those of Imperial abbeys wielded tremendous power, with influence encompassing spiritual, economic, political and intellectual realms.
 Matilda of Quedlinburg and Matilda of Quedlinburg were notable examples.
 Matilda of Quedlinburg formed a triad of regents with Adelaide of Italy and Theophanu in Otto III's reign when Matilda of Essen wielded great political power while being one of the most prominent patrons of arts of the time as well.
 The following centuries witnessed women who were not only patrons but artists and writers themselves.